 Compared to tablets and capsules, gummies are more “alive.”
 Their texture and internal chemistry can shift during warehousing and distribution, and those shifts can influence how well the product holds up over time.

-This is why “passes at release” is not the bar for success.
+That’s why “passes at release” isn’t enough.
 A professional manufacturing program is built around the question: Will this still meet specs at month 18 under real-world conditions?

 The Flavor Trap: Nighttime Taste Profiles Can Undermine Stability